Simie/AOE-Coach/README.md

-# AOEMeister Discord Bot
+# AOE-Coach Discord Bot

 This is a Node.js TypeScript Discord bot that can connect to a voice channel and respond to voice commands using speech-to-text (Deepgram SDK).

 ## Features
 - Connects to Discord voice channels
 - Listens for user speech and transcribes it
+- Feeds user speech into an OpenAI compatible API endpoint
-- Responds to recognized voice commands
+- Uses sherpa-onnx TTS to read out the response into the voice channel.

 ## Setup
 1. Install dependencies: